Traditional Celtic Sports

 Gaelic Sports - Camogie

 Camogie is similar to hurling but it is played by girls.
 The game was invented in the early 1900s when women in Ireland began to take a greater interest in playing sports.
-The ball used in camogie is slightly smaller than a hurling ball and players are not aloud to make body contact like they are in hurling.
+The ball used in camogie is slightly smaller than a hurling ball and players are not allowed to make body contact like they are in hurling.
 Players in camogie are allowed to hit an opponent's stick or hurley, which is not permitted in hurling.

 Gaelic Sports - Gaelic Football